-You may be a recent high school graduate looking for your first full-time job, you may have waited to look for work until you completed your undergraduate or graduate studies, or you may have changed occupations and have no experience in your new field.
+You may be a recent high school graduate looking for your first full-time job or maybe you waited to look for work until you completed your undergraduate or graduate studies.
+You may have changed occupations and have no experience in your new field.
 Whatever your situation, don't let your lack of experience stop you from applying for a job when you are qualified.

 Creating a skills-based resume

-2. Skills-focused experience includes skills relevant to your targeted job that you've acquired through paid employment, volunteer work, community activities, coursework, class projects, odd jobs
+2. Skills-focused experience includes skills relevant to your targeted job that you've acquired through paid employment, volunteer work, community activities, coursework, class projects and odd jobs training.

 For a position as a reporter, you might group your skill sets into four categories — oral and written skills, time management skills, research skills and technical/computer skills.
 Fill in specific examples or skills under each skill heading, highlighting your accomplishments using numbers, if possible.
 Show where you helped an organization make or save money, save time or increase customers.